This post may contain affiliate links.

 And this Mixed Green Salad with Berries (along with these Mixed Berry Oat Bars) are getting all the love.

-This salad pairs perfectly with just about any dinner from the grill.
-And it is also an easy meal when you top it with some fresh grilled chicken.
-Goat cheese, pecans, fresh greens and plenty of berries--now that is a salad worth repeating!
+This salad pairs perfectly with just about any simple dinner recipes, especially from the grill.
+And it is also an easy meal when you top it with some fresh grilled lemon pepper chicken.
+Goat cheese, pecans, fresh greens and plenty of berries–now that is a salad worth repeating!

-- I love goat cheese in this mixed green salad with berries, but I also love feta crumbles if you don't have any around.
+- I love goat cheese in this mixed green salad with berries, but I also love feta cheese crumbles or even blue cheese for a totally different flavor!

 - Sometimes, I add up to half of another container of mixed greens.
 There are a lot of berries in this salad, and I like a lot more green some days, others I want allllll the berries.